SiJiL82/ecommerce-site/README.md

 ## Known Bugs
 On pages that implement Cripsy Forms (such as the Request page), the top header extends off the right of the page, creating a horizontal scroll bar.
 The cause of this has not been found.
+# Future Developments
+Customise the AllAuth account management forms (sign up, sign in etc.) so they fit the site style.
 # Credits
 https://github.com/morninj/django-email-obfuscator